 Hello!
-My name is Brian Cox, I'm a gamedeveloper from Belgium and I'm currently working on Halo Wars 2 as a UI Programmer.
+My name is Brian Cox, I'm a gamedeveloper from Belgium and I'm currently working on Far Cry 5: Hours of Darkness and Far Cry 5: Lost on Mars as a UI Programmer.

 After my internship at Triumph Studios as a UI & Gameplay Programmer working on Age of Wonders III I was offered a contract role as a programmer at Triumph Studios.

 A few months later I was contacted by Rare to assist them in shipping Kinect Sports Rivals for Xbox One as a UI & Gameflow Engineer.